 VSC communicates with your primary veterinarian to make sure your pet is receiving the best possible care.
 While your pet is in hospital, daily updates will be sent to your veterinarian and upon release, a final summary of your pet’s care along with discharge instructions will be provided.

-When your pet is ready to leave the hospital, a veterinary nurse will review discharge information with you.
+When your pet is ready to leave the hospital, a veterinary technician will review discharge information with you.
 While the doctors would prefer to discuss all discharges in person, communicating in this manner allows us to serve a greater number of patients, minimize wait times and focus doctor attention on medical care.
 If you have additional questions and/or concerns after reviewing discharge information, please don’t hesitate to ask or call us anytime.
 If you need to speak directly to a doctor, please inform us and the doctor can either speak to you in person or call you when they become available.
 Per FDA regulations, dispensed medications may not be returned to VSC (CPG sec.
 460.300).

 Pet visitation occurs daily between 12 noon and 11 pm.
 We will make every attempt to arrange for you to visit your pet in a private room once daily.
 If your pet requires continuous monitoring or oxygen therapy, visits will have to be done in the treatment area.
 Visitations should be kept to 20 minutes in order to assure your pet gets the rest and care that is needed.
 Private visits are dependent upon room availability, hospitalized patients’ needs and incoming emergent patients’ needs.

-- During our busier times, the doctor may not be available to discuss your pet with you while you are visiting but you will be able to speak with the veterinary nurse overseeing your pet.
+- During our busier times, the doctor may not be available to discuss your pet with you while you are visiting but you will be able to speak with the veterinary technician overseeing your pet.

 - For your safety and to help prevent the spread of infectious diseases, please refrain from touching other animals while visiting.